kevmtbui/Growfolio/INSTALLATION.md

    - Click "Select Folder" (or "Open" on Mac)

 4. **Verify Installation**:
-   - You should see "Growfolio" appear in your extensions list
+   - You should see "GrowFolio" appear in your extensions list
-   - Look for the Growfolio icon in Chrome's toolbar
+   - Look for the GrowFolio icon in Chrome's toolbar

-## Step 4: Start Using Growfolio
+## Step 4: Start Using GrowFolio

 1. **Open the Extension**:
-   - Click the Growfolio icon in your Chrome toolbar
+   - Click the GrowFolio icon in your Chrome toolbar
    - Or use the puzzle piece icon to access pinned extensions

 2. **Complete the Questionnaire**: